francocurotto/YDDM-re/documentation/abilities_list.md

 Can move through other monsters, but not items.

 ## FLY
 Can move through other monsters, but not items.
+Cannot be in the same position as other monster.
+Other monsters can move through them.
 They can only be attacked by monster with the ability FLY or ARCHER.
-Movement cost is 2 crest per square.
+Movement cost is 2 crests per square.

 ## ARCHER
 Can attack monster with the ability FLY.